-- 4.1 On receipt of test papers, test books and assessment books from the suppliers, a check is conducted by the Assessment Manager as to whether the correct numbers of books and papers have been delivered, and the books are then packed in a storeroom at the Assessment and Graduations Unit, which is then locked by the Assessment Manager. - 4.2 The storeroom containing the test papers, test books and assessment books may never be left unattended when open, and the keys are to be kept by the responsible person in the Assessment and Graduations Unit - 4.3 When a faculty requires test books or test paper, a request (LS 225 form) should be submitted by the department concerned to the Assessment and Graduations Unit. - 4.4 The number of books and/or sheets of paper is noted in a register, together with the names of the applicant and the messenger. - 4.5 It is obligatory to sign in acknowledgement of receipt of the books.
-The Faculty Officers are responsible for the further safekeeping and issuing of test books and test paper, as well as the record keeping thereof.

-- 4.5 Assessment books are issued by the Assessment and Graduations Unit itself. - 4.7 During assessment periods, the relevant number of assessment books, together with the question papers, are taken to the venues in locked boxes, which are transported to the various venues by Protection Services employees daily. - 4.8 A checklist for stationery, indicating the number of assessment books sent, is sent to each venue. - 4.9 When the remaining assessment books are returned, the main examiner must indicate on the checklist how many books were used.
-When the Assessment and Graduations Unit receives the list and the books, the books are recounted, and the numbers are balanced. - 4.10 Assessors who are involved with tests and assessments must always ensure that students do not take completed or uncompleted test papers, test books and/or assessment books from the test/assessment venue. - 4.11 Completed assessment books are stored according to national archive prescriptions. - 4.12 Completed and marked test papers and test books are provided to registered students after tests by the relevant academic departments. - 4.13 Completed assessment books are stored by Metrofile for five years.
-The Assessment and Graduations Unit is responsible for arrangements pertaining to the archiving thereof.
+- 4.1 On receipt of test papers, test books, and assessment books from the suppliers, a check is conducted by the Assessment Manager as to whether the correct number of books and papers have been delivered, and the books are then packed in a storeroom at the AGU, which is then locked by the Assessment Manager. - 4.2 The storeroom containing the test papers, test books, and assessment books may never be left unattended when open, and the keys are to be kept by the responsible person in the AGU. - 4.3 When a faculty requires test books or test papers, a request (LS 225 form) should be submitted by the department concerned to the AGU. - 4.4 The number of books and/or sheets of paper is noted in a register, together with the names of the applicant and the messenger. - 4.5 It is obligatory to sign in acknowledgement of receipt of the books.
+Faculty officers are responsible for the further safekeeping and issuing of test books and test papers, as well as the recordkeeping thereof. - 4.6 Assessment books are issued by the AGU itself. - 4.7 During assessment periods, the relevant number of assessment books, together with the question papers, are taken to the venues in locked boxes, which are transported to the various venues by Protection Services employees daily. - 4.8 A checklist for stationery, indicating the number of assessment books sent, is sent to each venue. - 4.9 When the remaining assessment books are returned, the main examiner must indicate on the checklist how many books were used.
+When the AGU receives the list and the books, the books are recounted, and the numbers are balanced. - 4.10 Assessors who are involved with tests and assessments must always ensure that students do not take completed or uncompleted test papers, test books, and/or assessment books from the test/assessment venue. - 4.11 Completed assessment books are stored according to national archive prescriptions. - 4.12 Completed and marked test papers and test books are provided to registered students after tests by the relevant academic departments. - 4.13 Completed assessment books are stored by Metrofile for five years.
+The AGU is responsible for arrangements pertaining to the archiving thereof.